 Home-Prepared diet:

 I have had many emails about feeding home prepared diets and have decided to address this here.
 I believe a home-prepared diet is probably the best way to go as long as your pet is getting all the required vitamins it needs.
-I strongly caution anyone considering this to do research and ask a veterinarian.
+I strongly caution anyone who is considering this option to do a lot of research and ask a veterinarian.
 I found a link that might be helpful to anyone considering this path, click below.

 Canine owners share their home-cooked dog food recipes

-At this time Tian Mi feeds Wellness small breed.
-After trying several diets this is the one our dogs seem to respond to the best..
+At this time Tian Mi feeds Wellness small breed & Merrick Wilderness blend.
+After trying several diets these are the ones our dogs seem to respond to the best.
 Some day when I retire and my homeschooled children leave the nest I will have more time to feed a Home-prepared diet.
-Until then, Wellness suits our needs.
+Until then, these suit our needs.